 5. Apply more metal polishing compound to the sisal wheel if required.

-6. When all light scratches / marks have been removed and the work piece has a uniform dull finish, remove the sisal wheel.
+6. When all blemishes / marks have been removed and the work piece has a uniform dull finish, remove the sisal wheel.

 7. Attach the white stitch wheel onto the mandrel / adapter and screw on tightly.